mongodb/docs/source/reference/commands.rst

         db.shutdownServer();

-.. mongodb:command:: copydb
+.. dbcommand:: copydb

    The ``copydb`` command copies a database from another host to the current host.
-This provides similar functionality to :command:`clone`, but provides additional flexibility.
+This provides similar functionality to :dbcommand:`clone`, but provides additional flexibility.
 The command uses the following syntax: ::

         { copydb: 1: